chrismp/chrismp.github.io/_posts/2015-10-16-unmarried-women-men-earnings.md

 Do women who get married tend to be more traditional, working lower-paying jobs that allow them more time for staying at home to raise kids?
 Or do companies penalize women who get married and more time with the kids than at work?

 Is there a huge flaw with this dataset?
-Past Current Population Surverys show similar gaps between unmarried men and women, but it's possible, if unlikely, that all these surveys have been flawed from the start.
+Past Current Population Surverys show similar gaps between unmarried men and women.
+It's possible all past surveys were flawed, but the chances are low.

-If you have any ideas, post them on [r/DataIsBeautiful](http://dataisbeautiful.reddit.com).
+[Tweet](http://twitter.com/chrismpersaud) at me if you have any ideas what's going on here.